 If price is no object, the Barista Pro is a good upgrade over the Bambino Plus.
 Yes, the coffee will taste much the same, but it’s more likely that everyone in your household will happily use it, rather than just the resident coffee nerd.
 If the sticker price is a bit much, the Bambino Plus is a no compromise pick.

-Breville BES878BSS Barista Pro Espresso Maker, Brushed Stainless Steel
+Breville BES878BSS Barista Pro Espresso Machine, Brushed Stainless Steel

 The Breville Barista Pro is super easy to use so anyone in the house can make great espresso.